 Miller: What do you want from me coach?
 I give you my everything.

-Summitt: I need you to be the player on the planet.
+Summitt: I need you to be the best player on the planet.
 You’re already the best player in the country.
 I need you to be the best player in the world.

 “From that day forward, practices took on another level,” Miller said.
 “I was diving for loose balls, taking charges, doing everything she needed me to do.”